Utkanutkan/itoppdemo/index.md

 3. Run the client application.

 For running the blockchain network the first-network example is used as a baseline.
-The standard contract is updated with standardparts(SPgolang.go).
-First download the fabric samples.
-Update copy the file to the directory.
-Update the installation script.
+The  contract is updated with standardparts(SPgolang.go).
+Download the fabric samples.
+Update the contract file in the contract directory.
+Then update the installation script to run the file.

 ```markdown
 npm install